 Preheat the oven to 220°C/200°C fan-forced.
 Cut the sweet potato (unpeeled) into 1cm chunks.
 Cut the carrot (unpeeled) into 1cm half-moons.
 Place the sweet potato, carrot, a drizzle of olive oil and a pinch of salt and pepper on an oven tray lined with baking paper.
 Toss to coat and roast until tender, 25-30 minutes.
 TIP: Cut the veggies to the correct size so they cook in the allocated time.

-While the vegetables are roasting, heat a large frying pan over a medium-high heat.
+While the veggies are roasting, heat a large frying pan over a medium-high heat.
 Add the flaked almonds and toast, tossing until golden, 2-3 minutes.
 Transfer to a plate.

-Add the coconut cream, diced tomatoes, chickpeas, the salt, butter and 1/2 the crumbled vegetable stock (1 cube for 2 people / 2 cubes for 4 people) to the frying pan and mix well to combine.
+Add the coconut cream (see ingredients list), diced tomatoes, chickpeas, the salt, butter and crumbled vegetable stock (1 cube for 2 people / 2 cubes for 4 people) to the frying pan and mix well to combine.
 Bring to the boil, then reduce the heat to medium-low.
 Simmer until the stew has reduced slightly, 8-10 minutes.
 Add the roasted sweet potato and carrot and baby spinach leaves and stir through until wilted.
 Season to taste with pepper.

 While the stew is simmering, add the water to a medium saucepan.
 Crumble in the remaining vegetable stock (1 cube for 2 people / 2 cubes for 4 people) and bring to the boil.
 Add the couscous and a drizzle of olive oil.
-Stir to combine, then cover with a lid and remove from the heat.
+Stir to combine, place a lid on the saucepan and remove from the heat.
 Set aside until all the water is absorbed, 5 minutes.
-Fluff up with a fork and leave uncovered.
+Fluff up with a fork.